Skip to main content

 403 model_not_allowed on a model you used beforeVK’s models_allowed is set restrictivelyEdit VK to add the model, or remove the allowlist

-Calls succeed but no trace in LangWatch UIProject-id mismatch between VK and where you’re lookinglangwatch virtual-keys get <id> → check project_id matches the project you’re viewing
+Calls succeed but no trace in LangWatch UIScope-id mismatch between VK and where you’re lookinglangwatch virtual-keys get <id> → check scopes (and resolved project_id per vk-config-bundle rules — TEAM/ORG-scoped VKs file traces in the org’s internal_governance project)

 Anthropic-side calls return 400 must provide max_tokensYou removed max_tokens because OpenAI doesn’t require itAnthropic requires it; keep it set